 Ongoing communication with end users before and following system implementation can markedly improve their perception and use of a system.
 Build a communication plan identifying the necessary messages to communicate with end users throughout the adoption process.
 Messages could include promoting a culture of positivity, communicating the benefit or outlining organizational goals for system use.
 It’s often effective to reinforce these messages through existing communication channels, such as recurring meetings, listservs and forums.

 5. Communicate from the top

 It’s also important to relay a consistent message from all levels of your organization.
 Executives, vice presidents and other upper management can convey a powerful message about the importance of using your research software.
-Communication from multiples levels of your organization reveals institution-wide commitment to system use and can make end users feel they are a part of a larger mission to build greater efficiencies.
+Communication from multiple levels of your organization reveals institution-wide commitment to system use and can make end users feel they are a part of a larger mission to build greater efficiencies.

 6. Enforce system requirements

-After communicating how and why end users should be adopting your system, it’s essential to follow-up with them to confirm they are using the system correctly.
+After communicating how and why end users should adopt your system, it’s essential to follow-up with them to confirm they are using the system correctly.
 This is another area where communication is crucial.
 Designate an ‘owner’ or ‘task force’ responsible for driving system usage and enforcing requirements.
 This group or individual should talk with end users both individually and in groups to identify areas in need of improvement as well as celebrate efficient use of the system.
-It’s possible end users that aren’t in compliance may require retraining.
+It’s possible end users who aren’t in compliance may require retraining.

 Editor’s Note: This article was originally published on May 4, 2017.